Mathematical analysis of singularities in the diffusion model under the submanifold assumption: A mathematical perspective on generative diffusion models

 which coincides with the forward diffusion process in the diffusion models literature, e.g., \cite{DDPM, SGM}.
 Compared to the preceding section, note that $\alpha_k=e^{-\Delta t_k}$, $\bar{\alpha}_k=e^{-t_k}$.

 The advantage of the continuous model is twofold.
-First, we can represent the solution at any time $t$ by the analytic solution of the Langevin equation, i.e.
+First, we can represent the distribution of Eq.~\eqref{forward_process} at time $t$ by Eq.~\eqref{dist_forward_process}

-where $W_t$ is a standard Brownian motion.
 Second, we can easily estimate the time necessary to convert the real data distribution to normal distribution.
 Empirically, we take the final time $T>10$ which leads to the fraction of the initial data in $X_T$ to be less than $\exp(-5)=0.0067$.

 The backward (sampling) process follows the reverse-time SDE \cite{anderson1982reverse},